davidwashere/adventofcode/tools/triggerer/README.md

 - allow timezone to be specified
 - log values of env / config if defaults are used - currently only logs env
 - move triggerer to own repo
+- add days of week to schedule
+- add event handlers for on schedule start and on schedule end
+- consider using cron style scheduling (are packages for that already)
+- move execution outside GH actions - running into API limits

 ## Building